Instructors at BodyWorks at Depot Square

 Our instructors have a wealth of experience in teaching in their respective field and are committed to providing an exceptional class experience.

-Meredith Stephens MS, PT, LMT, BCSI, Owner. formerly of the Bond Wellness Center, is a fully certified STOTT Pilates ™ instructor with over 16 years of experience instructing Pilates classes to a wide variety of clientele.
-Also a licensed physical therapist, massage therapist and board certified Structural Integrator, Meredith has over 20 years in the fitness industry as an exercise professional, group fitness instructor and personal trainer.
+Meredith Stephens MS, PT, DPT, LMT, BCSI, Owner.
+Dr. Stephens is formerly of the Bond Wellness Center, and a fully certified STOTT Pilates ™ instructor with over 19 years of experience instructing Pilates classes to a wide variety of clientele.
+Also a licensed physical therapist, massage therapist and board certified Structural Integrator, Meredith has over 25 years in the fitness industry as an exercise professional, group fitness instructor and personal trainer.
 She studied yoga with David Vendetti of South Boston yoga.
 Her commitment to lifelong learning brings the latest information on fitness, health and wellness to her classes and clients.
 Meredith is also owner of Brookline Bodyworks, a Pilates and therapy studio in Brookline, NH. www.brooklinebodyworks.com

 Meredith is a Certified Anatomy Trains Instructor www.anatomytrains.com providing continuing education workshops for movement instructors, massage and physical therapy professionals.
-She has begun work with the MERRITHEW company to develop their Fascial Foundations training course.
+She also works with the MERRITHEW company to develop their Fascial Foundations training course and courses for osteoporosis and scoliosis.
 She is fascinated by all things fascia and incorporates the latest research about training the neuro-myofascial-skeletal system in her classes and workshops.

 Janet Archer Over 30 years ago, Janet began her journey into Mindfulness Meditation and Yoga after a diagnosis of Postpartum depression.
 She credits her meditation practice for not only saving her life and sanity, but opening her up to a life of greater well being, ease and joy.
 She became passionate about learning all she could and went on to further her education by being an intern of Mindfulness Based Stress Reduction with Jon Kabat-Zinn at the University of Massachusetts Medical Center, receiving three Yoga teacher and therapy certifications, and obtaining an MA in Psychology with a focus on Yoga, Body/Mind Health.
 In 2015, Janet became a Master Level Life Coach and published her first book, “An Invitation to Pause: musings from a mindfulness teacher,” available on her website, www.janetarcher.com.